Hugh Laurie at the Hammersmith Apollo

 With a group so talented across an array of musical instruments, with such a vast vocal range amongst them, it’s no surprise that the audience’s cheers turn to thunder as they hold out for a second encore.
 You Can Never Tell keeps the same momentum and energy present throughout the entire set, and the crowd are on their feet until the end.

-For further information about Hugh Laurie and future events visit here.
+For further information and future events visit Hugh Laurie’s website here.

 Watch the video for Wild Honey here: